-1. Notify the Contextual Education Office:

-- a.
-There is evidence of poor communication on repeated occasions. - b.
-Either the student or supervisor experiences a constant tension in their relationship. - c.
-More than two successive weekly supervisory conferences have been missed without good reason. - d.
-The student or supervisor experiences sexism, ageism, or racism on the part of the other. - e.
-The student or supervisor needs time off for an extended illness or leave.
-(Also see Extended Illness below) - f.
-The supervisor is seriously considering accepting another Call. - g.
-Conflict is present in the congregation at a level such that the intern can no longer focus on their own learning goals and/or the synod has been called in to intervene in the midst of the conflict

-2. Contextual Education Office Responds:

-- a.
-Someone from Contextual Education Office will engage the caller in a caring manner.
+- 1. Notify the Contextual Education Office: - A. There is evidence of poor communication on repeated occasions. - B. Either the student or supervisor experiences a constant tension in their relationship. - C. More than two successive weekly supervisory conferences have been missed without good reason. - D. The student or supervisor experiences sexism, ageism, or racism on the part of the other. - E. The student or supervisor needs time off for an extended illness or leave.
+(Also see Extended Illness below) - F. The supervisor is seriously considering accepting another Call. - G. Conflict is present in the congregation at a level such that the intern can no longer focus on their own learning goals and/or the synod has been called in to intervene in the midst of the conflict - 2.
+Contextual Education Office Responds: - A. Someone from Contextual Education Office will engage the caller in a caring manner.
 Suggestions will be offered.
-An action plan and follow up is designed and mutually agreed upon. - b.
-If after following the action plan the problem appears to persist, the following procedures will be initiated: - c.
-A conference call with Director of Contextual and Experiential Formation, intern and supervisor. - d.
-An emergency site visit will be planned if any party believes it necessary or advisable. - e.
-When deemed appropriate, the intern's faculty advisor, and Associate Dean for Academics will be notified of the difficulties.
+An action plan and follow up is designed and mutually agreed upon. - B. If after following the action plan the problem appears to persist, the following procedures will be initiated: - i.
+A conference call with Director of Contextual and Experiential Formation, intern and supervisor. - ii.
+An emergency site visit will be planned if any party believes it necessary or advisable.

-3. Emergency Site visit:

-- a.
-During the site visit, the supervisor, intern and members of the internship support committee will all be consulted.
-Concerted efforts will be made to understand the dynamics in the situation. - b.
-A written plan of action will be developed with the intent to improve the situation for all concerned and successfully continue and complete the internship. - c.
-Counsel and encouragement will be provided to avoid termination if at all possible. - d.
-Some circumstances dictate that termination is the only appropriate option.
+- iii.
+When deemed appropriate, the intern's faculty advisor, and Associate Dean for Academics will be notified of the difficulties. - 3.
+Emergency Site visit: - A. During the site visit, the supervisor, intern and members of the internship support committee will all be consulted.
+Concerted efforts will be made to understand the dynamics in the situation. - B. A written plan of action will be developed with the intent to improve the situation for all concerned and successfully continue and complete the internship. - C. Counsel and encouragement will be provided to avoid termination if at all possible. - D. Some circumstances dictate that termination is the only appropriate option.
 If so, a procedure appropriate to the situation will be outlined so that minimal disruption ensues.
-Normally, at least one additional month's stipend and rent are provided by the internship site.

-4. Subsequent Seminary action:

-- a.
-The Director of Experiential and Contextual Formation will initiate conversation and consultations to determine whether the student will continue serving as an intern in a new placement.
+Normally, at least one additional month's stipend and rent are provided by the internship site. - 4.
+Subsequent Seminary action: - A. The Contextual Education Director will initiate conversation and consultations to determine whether the student will continue serving as an intern in a new placement.
 If so, efforts will be made to secure another internship supervisor and site, providing for as much unbroken continuity as possible.
-These conversations and consultations will include, but are not be limited to the student's candidacy committee chairperson and/or synod staff person in charge of candidacy. - b.
-Occasionally, it may be required, recommended or a student may choose to defer immediate continuation of the internship track.
+These conversations and consultations will include, but are not be limited to the student's candidacy committee chairperson and/or synod staff person in charge of candidacy. - B. Occasionally, it may be required, recommended or a student may choose to defer immediate continuation of the internship track.
 Return to seminary classes or a temporary leave may be advisable.
-Later reassignment to an internship placement remains an option. - c.
-Occasionally, it will be discerned that the student's pursuit of rostered ministry is no longer advisable. - d.
-Following termination of an internship, the Contextual Education office will lead a process of evaluation of the site and supervisor to determine the continued viability as an internship partner. - e.
+Later reassignment to an internship placement remains an option. - C. Occasionally, it will be discerned that the student's pursuit of rostered ministry is no longer advisable. - D. Following termination of an internship, the Contextual Education office will lead a process of evaluation of the site and supervisor to determine the continued viability as an internship partner.

 The Contextual Education committee will review the termination process to learn where improvements or changes to the process are needed.